LionsmaneDevelopment/laoland/contracts/adapters/voting/voting_README.md

     startNewVotingForProposal

 Adapter only function that sets the start tine and start block for a particular proposal in a particular doa in the votes mapping by changing the respective voting struct start time and blocknumber attributes.
+This function acts as its own setter.

+(MODIFIER) = onlyAdapter() Modifier that only allows adapters to call this function.

 ***
     function voteResult